Louisiana landlords sue to overturn CDC eviction order

-The Pacific Legal Foundation filed the Louisiana challenge for Chambless Enterprises LLC, of Monroe, and the statewide Apartment Association of Louisiana, with 376 members that own or manage 118,000 apartments.
+The Pacific Legal Foundation filed the Louisiana challenge for Chambless Enterprises LLC of Monroe and the statewide Apartment Association of Louisiana, with 376 members who own or manage 118,000 apartments.

 The CDC’s Sept.
 1 order came about three weeks after President Donald Trump issued an executive order telling federal health officials to consider measures to temporarily halt evictions.